prateekt/ezplotly/README.md

 # EasyPlotly_bio for Bioinformaticians:

 In the bioinformatics domain?
-Currently in the works is a bioinformatics extension (EasyPlotly_bio) for making common bioinformatics plots such as qqplots, chromosome rolling medians, chromsome count bar charts, and chromosome histograms.
+EasyPlotly_bio supports making common bioinformatics plots such as qqplots, chromosome rolling medians, chromsome count bar charts, and chromosome histograms.